tonyanziano/learn-your-fretboard/feature-ideas.md

 - Add string names next to each string for readability
 - Configurable diagram dimensions, fret bar, and string widths
 - Change tunings
+- "Quiz Mode" - delay showing the note on the fretboard for a (configurable?) time period